omeismm/recognitionSolution/README.md

     4. other conditions in the pdfs

-d. allow the universities to input their data by making an excel sheet for them to fill out
+d. allow the universities to input their data by making an excel sheet for them to fill out(SANITIZE ALL TEXT INPUTS!!)

-e. make an interface or use the existing one (not sure)
+e. make an interface or use the existing one frontend (SANITIZE ALL TEXT INPUTS!!)
+    a.
+    b.
+    c.
+    d.
+    e.
+    f.
+    g.
+    h.
+    i.
+    j.
+    k.
+    l.
+    m.
+    n.